Aboriginal and Torres Strait Islander viewers are advised that this website contains the names and images of people who have passed

 Outputs

-The Act also sets outs the powers of a justice of the peace which reinforces that they do not have powers to determine charges or impose penalties for criminal offences.
+The Act also sets outs the powers of a Justice of the Peace.
+They do not have powers to determine charges or impose penalties for criminal offences.

 Outcomes